 Sources : Vitamin K is a key nutrient that is needed for blood clotting and healthy bones, besides many other functions in the body.
 Its deficiency can cause bruising and bleeding problems.
 It is found naturally in many foods including green leafy vegetables such as spinach, kale, broccoli, lettuce; in vegetable oils, fruits such as blueberries and figs and even in meat, cheese, eggs and soybeans.
 Currently there is no clinical evidence of association of Vitamin K with increased or decreased risk of Cancer.

 All the multiple different clinical studies indicate that vitamin and nutrient intake in the form of natural foods, fruits, vegetables, meat, eggs, dairy products, grains, oils as part of a healthy, balanced diet is what is most beneficial for us.
 Excessive use of multivitamins or even individual vitamin supplements has not shown to add much value in preventing the risk of cancer, and could have potential for causing harm.
-In most cases, the studies have found an association of higher doses of vitamins with increased risk of cancer.
-Only in some specific contexts as in the case of Vitamin C infusion in GBM or Leukemia patients or use of tocotrienol in ovarian cancer patients has shown beneficial impact on improving outcomes and reducing side-effects.
+In most cases, the studies have found an association of higher doses of vitamins or multivitamins with increased risk of cancer.
+Only in some specific contexts as in the case of Vitamin C infusion in cancer patients with GBM or Leukemia or use of tocotrienol/vitamin E in ovarian cancer patients has shown beneficial impact on improving outcomes and reducing side-effects.

-Therefore, the scientific evidence is indicating that a routine and random use of excessive vitamin supplements is not helpful for reducing cancer risk.
-These supplements should be used upon recommendations from medical professionals in the right context and condition.
-Hence organizations including the Academy of Nutrition and Dietetics, the American Cancer Society, the American Institute of Cancer Research and the American Heart Association do not promote the use of dietary supplements to prevent cancer or heart disease.
+Therefore, the scientific evidence is indicating that a routine and random use of excessive vitamin and multivitamin supplements is not helpful for reducing cancer risk.
+These multivitamin supplements should be used for cancer upon recommendations from medical professionals in the right context and condition.
+Hence organizations including the Academy of Nutrition and Dietetics, the American Cancer Society, the American Institute of Cancer Research and the American Heart Association do not promote the use of dietary supplements or multivitamins to prevent cancer or heart disease.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.